NZK95/RustAI/README.md

 - Rust launch management.

 ## Known Issues
-> Disclaimer: The information displayed is sourced from the Battlemetrics API and may not always be completely accurate or up-to-date.
+> The information displayed is sourced from the Battlemetrics API and may not always be completely accurate or up-to-date.
 >             If some parameters cannot be retrieved, they will be automatically replaced with default values.

 - The bot may occasionally freeze due to API issues.
 Please wait and it should resume automatically.